BioTurboNick/ClusDoC.jl/README.md

 4. Type `add https://github.com/BioTurboNick/ClusDoC.jl` and hit enter to install this package
 5. Backspace to return to the main prompt

+Note: Highly recommend setting the default number of threads Julia uses to at least 2.

 Usage
 =====